 Use An Ice Cream Scoop For Meatballs

 For those who create more mess and fewer meatballs while trying to shape them, use an ice cream scoop to portion the meat evenly and efficiently.
 This way you won’t have sticky fingers or misshapen meatballs and a perfect sphere every time.

 So, Which Of These Kitchen Hacks Will You Try First?

-As we all are counting days to when we will be allowed to step out and eat at our favourite restaurants, nothing is stopping from creating our favourite dishes on our own!
+As we all are counting the days until when we will be allowed to step out and eat at our favourite restaurants, nothing is stopping us from creating our favourite dishes on our own!
 Cooking is one of the most basic life skills you can pick during this period of time.
 With a few tips and hacks, you can also take a chance to try different culinary techniques.
 Start off with these basic food hacks and improve your skills slowly by tweaking sauces or methods in the recipes.
 Whether you are an expert who can chop onions like a pro or a newbie, some recipe hacks can go a long way.
 Share your experiences and any other food hacks that you may know of in the comments below.